mvuckovic70/survivalAnalysis/README.md

 * Group - a single, binary categorical variable serving to split the analysis into groups and compare their survival probability
           (in out example, we will use the variable [Int.l.Plan])

 This analysis will conducted with R programming language.
+The code and the plots are provided accordingly.